jp-duminy/octavian/docs/features/photometry.md

 Photometry includes the most user-configured parameters of the other stages in the configuration file.
 Functionality is included to:

-- Specify a threshold age below which to create sub-bins to improve the accuracy of their spectra
+- Specify a threshold age for stars below which to create sub-bins to improve the accuracy of their spectra
 - Control the extinction law
 - Apply cosmic extinction
 - Increase the granularity of the interpolated approximation of the kernel LOS integral